 The trip will have a cost of $1,250 per student, which covers all airfare, travel, lodging, and meals.
 Click here to apply!

 When: Sunday, March 22 - Saturday, March 28

 Focus: Affordable Housing

 Cost: $250 per student

 The trip will have a cost of $250 per student, which covers all travel, lodging, and most meal costs.
-Registration closed.
+Click here to apply!

 Make a difference over your Fall Break!
-Come with CCM on this year's Alternative Fall Break to Atlanta, GA.
-We will stay in downtown Atlanta and work with a variety of service organizations.
-There will also be free time to tour the city.
-The total cost will be $150, which covers travel, programming, and food.
+Come with CCM on this year's Alternative Fall Break to Monroe, NC.
+We will be working with Missionaries of the Poor, an international Catholic organization that serves the poor, destitute, homeless and abandoned.
+There, we will participate in the spiritual life of the Missionaries and assist with outreach and catechesis to the poor.
+The total cost will be $125, which covers travel, programming, and food.

 Previous Fall Break trips: